 With restricted access you will only be able to add incidents and view those that you have been alerted to, and therefore you do not require key access.
-When you are logged in without a key, you will be notified that: 'You are not signed in using a MeriLock key.
+When you are logged in without a key, you will be notified that: 'You are not signed in using a Meri Lock key.
 Your access to CPOMS is restricted.'

 Once logged into the dashboard you will see your list of alerts.
-They again will tell you which member of staff has alerted you, which student the alert is for, which category the incident falls under and finally when the incident alert was created.
-If you click on the word incident you will be taken directly to view the incident.
+They again will tell you which member of staff has alerted you, which student the alert is for which category the incident falls under and finally when the incident alert was created.
+If you click on the word incident, you will be taken directly to view the incident.
 Once you have read the incident, you can mark as read to acknowledge that you have seen the incident and understand the content.

-CPOMS Webnite CPOMS User Guide Contact Support It is your responsibility to logout and protect the security of student information.
-HIDE NAMES BLANK SCREEN Meritec School Dashboard Add Incident Change Password LOGOUT Dashboard You are not signed in using a MeriLock key.
+CPOMS Website CPOMS User Guide Contact Support It is your responsibility to legoul and protect the security of student information.
+HEDE NAMES BLANK SCREEN Meritec School Dashboard Add Incident Change Password LOGOUT Dashboard You are not signed in using a MeriLock key.
 Your access to CPOMS is restricted.
-Alart Added Tre Walker addech incident feordan Watsica.
-(Makar Sause) 2 days ago by Tre Walker The Walker added an incident for Kaleigh Friesen.
-Behavior 2 days ago by Tre Walker The Walker added an incident for Myrtis Carter.
-(Rena laues) 2 days ago by Tre Walker The Walker added an incident for Luke Adams.
-(Cald Protection) 2 days ago by Tre Walker My History Added You added an incident for Luke Adams Detector Aleted 1 2 days ago CPOMS © 2015, Meritec Limited. v4.8.2 View our cookie policy
+Alert Added Tre Walker addech incident felordan Watsica (Mediatawer) 2 days ago by Tre Walker Tre Walker added an incident für Kaleigh Friesen.
+2 days ago by Tre Walker Tre Walker added an incident for Myrtin Carter.
+Roma Incom 2 days ago by Tre Walker The Walker added an incident for Luke Adams.
+Codd Materian 2 days ago by Tre Walker My History You added an incident for Luke Adams (tehavior) Alered 1 Added 2 days ago CPOMIS @ 2015.
+Member Limited: vk 8.2 View our cookle policy

-However as you do not have key access, once you have marked as read, the alert will disappear from your alerts dashboard and you will not be able to read it again therefore if you are required to add any actions make sure to do this before you select the 'mark as read'.
+However, as you do not have key access, once you have marked as read, the alert will disappear from your alert's dashboard, and you will not be able to read it again therefore if you are required to add any actions make sure to do this before you select the 'mark as read'.

-CPOMS Website CPOMS User Guide Contact Support It is your responsibility to logeut and protect the security of student information.
-HIDE NAMES BLANK SCREEN Merilec School Dashboard Add Incident Change Password LOGOUT Viewing Incident - Jordan Watsica (1A) Rose Nichols Jordan had a small asthma attack and used his inhaler this afternoon.
-23/01/2015 13.45 (Method hasse) The Walker alerted you to this incident. mark k as read CPOMS © 2015, Meritec Limited. v4.8.2 View our cookie policy
+CPOMS Website CPOMS It is your responsibility to logout HIDE NAMES BLANK SCREEN Meritec School Dar hboard Add Incident Change Password LOGOUT Viewing Ind cident - Jor dan Watsica (1A) Viewing Incident Rose Nichols 23/01/2015 13 45 Medical bases 9 Jordan had a s mail asthma attack and used his inh aler this afternoon The Walker alerted you to this incident.
+Add Action mark as read CPOMS © 2015, Meritec Limited v4.8.2 View our cookie e policy